Amos Brown: Career and activism

 After the September 11 attacks, Brown attracted attention for comments he made during a September 17, 2001 memorial service at Bill Graham Civic Auditorium for victims of the attack.
 Brown said: "America, America, what did you do -- either intentionally or unintentionally -- in the world order, in Central America, in Africa where bombs are still blasting?
 America, what did you do in the global warming conference when you did not embrace the smaller nations?
 America, what did you do two weeks ago when I stood at the world conference on racism, when you wouldn't show up?"
 U.S. Representative Nancy Pelosi, a Democrat representing San Francisco in Congress, was the only politician to condemn Brown, stating: "the act of terrorism on Sept.
 11 put those people outside the order of civilized behavior, and we will not take responsibility for that."

 He faced criticism from some black ministers for his support of same-sex marriage and opposition to Proposition 8 in California in 2008.
 In 2012, he joined the NAACP National Board in voting overwhelmingly in favor of supporting marriage equality.

 Brown supports the legalization of marijuana, and has called for more African Americans to have a voice in the medical cannabis industry.

 Brown has called for reparations to be paid to black people, to aid in economic empowerment and compensate for deficiencies in education.

 Brown volunteered for Operation Crossroads Africa in 1964, spending over two months on the west coast of Africa.
 He has visited the continent over 20 times since then.
 Under his leadership, the Third Baptist Church has sponsored many African refugees, and enabled 80 children from Tanzania to receive heart surgery in the United States.

+In late December 2023, rapper and small business owner Xiao Chuan, also known as Chino Yang, accused Brown of intimidation.
+After Chuan released a music video that criticized Mayor London Breed for San Francisco's high crime rates, Brown allegedly confronted him at his business.
+According to Chuan, Brown demanded that the rapper repudiate the song and apologize, threatening to organize the city's black community against him if he did not.
+Brown denied that he had threatened Chuan, but later apologized for his actions.

+In June 2025, Brown announced he would be stepping down from his position as head pastor of Third Baptist Church, in a move he referred to as "repositioning" rather than retirement.